-I’m also a child of Louisiana.
-My grandparents on the other side came from opposite corners of the state; the far northeast in the desperately poor Mississippi River delta and the deep southwest Bayou country.
+I’m a LA from LA (Louisiana).
+My paternal grandparents came from opposite corners of the state; the far northeast in the desperately poor Mississippi River delta and the deep southwest Bayou country.
 My grandfather was a large, outgoing football player, and elected as Mr. NSU.
 He married a tiny, quiet librarian who sent me wonderful books with shiny gold seals (Caldecott Awards) throughout my childhood.
 These diverse extremes also describe my state.
 The dour Protestants in the north don’t really get their drinking and dancing Catholic cousins in the south.
 This is probably what makes my state so interesting– the conflict.

 All of these elements of place have played a part in molding me.
 Many people think I am a natural extrovert.
 Not true.
 I am really an introvert with excellent extroversion skills.
 I like to participate and observe.
 While I make every attempt (weather and schedule permitting) to exercise daily, I also love to read for hours.
 I read Stephen King, Nora Roberts, JK Rowling, Randy Wayne White, Greg Iles, Neil Gaiman, Barbara Kingsolver and many, many others.
 I jam to country music (Toby Keith and the Dixie Chicks), rock & roll, jazz and hip hop; dance Zumba and the Texas two-step .
 I enjoy attending Broadway shows just as much as watching SEC football.
 I am an accountant, but I have a sense of humor.